Terms of reference for Task Forces

 Communication: Task Force members are encouraged to disseminate and promote their recommendations through (Europeana Pro) blogs, social medias (Twitter, LinkedIn), and communication with relevant stakeholders and communities.
 Task Forces are also encouraged to publish their recommendations in sector-related journals or submit them as conference papers.
 Chairs should liaise with the Europeana Office representative on the Task Force and the Network Coordinator to make sure relevant awareness supports the publication of the recommendations.
 All recommendations are published on Europeana Pro.

-- Task Force members are reimbursed for travel and accommodation expenses of two physical meetings at most, with a total maximum of € 7,500.
+- Task Force members are reimbursed for travel and accommodation expenses of two physical meetings at most, with a negotiable budget of up to a maximum of € 7,500.

 - Proposals for a physical meeting must be approved by the Network Coordinator in advance of any booking.